mtirtoatmojo/fifa-analysis/README.md

 - For each category, I will identify key performance metrics (KPI) that are crucial for assessing the effectiveness of players’ cumulative performance.
 Considering that there are various KPIs to choose from the player dataset, I will use my best judgement in soccer (more like my boyfriend’s) to pick and choose which factors are crucial to include.
 - Next, I will assign different weights to each of these KPIs based on its importance (i.e to assess attackers’ performance, scoring a goal would have higher weights compared to shots on target)
-- Weighting metrics for composite score would sum up to 1.
+- Weighting metrics for composites score would sum up to 1.
 This would ensure interpretability and normalization, as it represents a weighted average (i.e 40% weight to goals scored and 15% weight to expected goals)
 - Composite scores will be calculated by applying the weights to the standardized metrics and summing the results

-**3) Assigning weighted average for each KPI to determine player from each category cumulative performance**
+**3) Assigning weighted average for each KPI to determine players from each categories cumulative performance**

 **Attacker KPIs**
 player_shooting